North Halmahera Regency: Riots

 In the beginning of 1999, there were ethnic clashes between Muslims and Christians in Ambon city, but also in North Maluku where the mostly Christian community of the Kao community attacked the mostly Muslim Makian.
 This disturbed the peace that existed between the two communities in Ternate, Tidore, Galela and Tobelo, before spreading to the rest of the province.
 The issue got aggravated in spite of efforts by both groups for reconciliation.
 Several thousand Christians fled from Ternate and Central Halmahera and took shelter in Tobelo and it turned into a refugee camp.
 Muslims fled from Tobelo and Kao.
-However, outside forces like the Laskar Jihad precipitated the issue and there was a gradual built up of tension in the region, which ultimately resulted in the worst rioting in Tobelo on 24 December 1999, which spread to other towns as well and it continued until fall 2000.
+However, outside forces like the Laskar Jihad precipitated the issue and there was a gradual built up of tension in the region, which ultimately resulted in the worst rioting in Tobelo on 24 December 1999, which spread to other towns as well and it continued until late 2000.
 Remnants of this rioting are still seen and an atmosphere of mistrust prevails.
 Galela is another town where remnants of strife (burnt out churches and mosques) between religious groups are still seen with military checkposts.

-Islands and beaches

-North Halmahera Regency has a large number of beaches, islands, parks, lakes, historic monuments, volcano and springs and so forth.
-Some of the important ones are the following: